Aider-AI/aider/README.md

 Using git repo: .git
 Added hello.js to the chat.

-hello.js> write a js app that prints hello world
+hello.js> write a js script that prints hello world
 ```

 ## Example chat transcripts